Uneasy Partnership: The Politics of Business and Government in Canada, Second Edition

 "I can no longer imagine teaching business-government relations without using the demonstrably excellent Uneasy Partnership by Geoffrey Hale.
 My students and I have thoroughly benefited from this book: the logical flow of the table of contents, the lucidity of the writing style; the illustrative tables, boxes, and figures that bring each chapter alive; the glossary of key terms and concepts that my students always find invaluable; and the discussion questions at the end of each chapter to stimulate reflection and discussion."

 Charles Conteh, Brock University

-Author InformationGeoffrey Hale is Professor of Political Science at the University of Lethbridge.
+Author InformationGeoffrey Hale is a professor in the Department of Political Science at the University of Lethbridge.

 Table of contents

 List of Tables